 Education has always been a strong element in Indian families and society.
 With an education system spanning thousands of years, it is natural for Indian families to latch on to and show a preference for newer models of learning and education.

-A bourgeoning middle-class population with access to cheap and affordable digital and tech infrastructure (smartphones and internet connectivity) have created a favourable ground for Edtech companies to flourish in the country.
+A bourgeoning middle-class population with access to cheap and affordable digital and tech infrastructure (smartphones and internet connectivity) has created a favorable ground for Edtech companies to flourish in the country.

 However, experts are of the opinion that the Coronavirus Pandemic and its effect on compromised learning in schools is what has made the industry literally explode overnight.

-List of the Top 6 Edtech Companies in India in 2022
+List of the 6 Best Edtech Companies in India in 2023

 While Unacademy is the oldest company on the list, it did become popular only in the last few years.
 Founded by Gaurav Munjal in 2010, as a YouTube channel, the platform now boasts of having more than thirteen million learners and over ten thousand teachers on the platform.
 Unacademy has also attracted a lot of funding and is attracting investor interest.
 From banking examinations to Chartered Accountancy, the platform helps in professional exam preparations.

-In a highly competitive Edtech ecosystem, Mumbai-based Toppr has been slowly but surely been able to carve a name for itself.
+In a highly competitive Edtech ecosystem, Mumbai-based Toppr has been slowly but surely able to carve a name for itself.
 Its Founder, Zishaan Hayath says that Toppr tries to keep things simple and basic and create a holistic learning ecosystem for the child.
-This includes performance reports, individual feedback and more than 10000 combinations for K-12 syllabuses and courses.
+This includes performance reports, individual feedback, K12 professional development and more than 10000 combinations for K 12 syllabuses & courses.
 You also get help for entrance examinations and Olympiads.

-The dark horse in the list and one that is slowly becoming a favourite of investors is Vedantu.
+The dark horse in the list and one that is slowly becoming a favorite of investors is Vedantu.
 While it has been around for a long time, Vedantu’s recent IP patent application for understanding the effects of online learning is what has set the cat among the pigeons.
-Over time, Vedantu has been able to bring on its platform, more than 500+ teachers and stretch its accessibility to over a thousand plus cities in over thirty countries.
+Over time, Vedantu has been able to bring on its platform, more than 500+ teachers.
+Also, stretches its accessibility to over a thousand plus cities in over thirty countries.

 FutureLearn is a powerful platform that offers you a new way to learn.
 All courses are designed in order to ensure effective learning, through storytelling, visible learning, and online community support.
 The courses are designed as per the subjects, short courses, expert tracks and online degrees.
-You can learn the popular subjects like – Business and Management, Healthcare and Medicine, Psychology and Mental Health, IT and Computer Science and much more.
+You can learn popular subjects like – Business and Management, Healthcare and Medicine, Psychology and Mental Health.
+You can also learn IT, Computer Science and much more.

 The Bottom Line

 What do you think of Edtech companies?
-Do you think they are something that will remain with us for a long time, or disappear in the next few years?
+Do you think they will remain with us for a long time, or disappear in the next few years?
 Drop your answers in the comments section below.